gomorpheus/morpheus-apidoc/source/includes/_roles.md

 --------- | ------- | -----------
-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load phrase | null | Filter by matching authority authority | null | Filter by authority
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load phrase |  | Filter by matching authority authority |  | Filter by authority

 ## Get a Specific Role